Dear Visitor,

 By others:

-While remains the most visited research website, we have found these online tools very useful over the years.
+remains the most visited research website, we have found these online tools very useful over the years.